Philip Sharp (politician)

 Philip Riley Sharp (born July 15, 1942) is an American politician and nonprofit executive who served ten terms in the United States House of Representatives as a Democratic representative from Indiana from 1975 to 1995.

+In 1988 and 1990, Sharp defeated future U.S. Vice President Mike Pence.

 Early life and education

 Sharp was born in Baltimore, Maryland, in 1942.
 He grew up in Elwood, Indiana.
 After graduating as a valedictorian from Wendell Willkie High School in 1960, he attended DePauw University in 1961.
 He then transferred and graduated cum laude from the Edmund A. Walsh School of Foreign Service at Georgetown University in 1964.

 In 1966, he enrolled in graduate courses at Exeter College, Oxford University in 1966 before returning to Georgetown University to earn his Ph.D. in 1974.
 Between 1967 and in 1974, he taught political science as an assistant professor, and later associate professor, at Ball State University.

 Career

-Between 1964 to 1969, he served as a Legislative Aide to Democratic senator Vance Hartke.
+Between 1964 and 1969, he served as a Legislative Aide to Democratic senator Vance Hartke.
 His first attempts at elected office came in 1970 and 1972, when he was the Democratic candidate for Indiana's 10th congressional district.

 In 1974, Sharp was elected to the House of Representatives as part of the "Watergate Babies" cohort, 47 new Democrats elected in the aftermath of the scandals that drove President Richard Nixon from office.